 History of The Hello Dolly WordPress Plugin

 Hello Dolly was one of the first WordPress plugins created.
-It was released in May 2004 with WordPress 1.2, which introduced the plugin architecture.
+It was released in May 2004 with WordPress 1.2, which introduced the plugin architecture (the system that allows developers to “hook” into WordPress to add new features).

-Hello Dolly is written by Matt Mullenweg, co-founder of WordPress.
-Apart from Hello Dolly, there were four other plugins pre-installed in the earlier version.
+Hello Dolly was written by Matt Mullenweg, the co-founder of WordPress.
+Apart from Hello Dolly, there were four other plugins pre-installed in WordPress 1.2.
 Those plugins were:

 Since then, Hello Dolly has shipped with every version of WordPress.